Asplund-Samuelsson/furee/README.md

 ### 5. Make predictions with the top model

-Predictions with an already fitted top model can be made on sequences in a file with one sequence per line. **Note that using too many input sequences may exhaust the available memory!**
+Predictions with an already fitted top model can be made on sequences in a file with one sequence per line.

 <details open>
 <summary>FBPase:</summary>